gauravmehta13/gauravmehta13/README.md

 ## 🧐 About
 - 🏄‍ Actively contributing to various organisations and Open-Source Projects.
-- 😄 I usually be a part of hackathons as a Mentor, Participants and a Organiser.
+- 😄  Also developing Android apps using Flutter.
 - 🔭 I am currently a LinuxWorldIndia Intern & Trainee,
 - 🌱
 - 👯 And Many more...